 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percentage of short-term patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts argue that this is a reasonable measure of a nursing home's rehabilitation services.
+This metric is a measure of the percent of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many would argue that this is a reliable measure of rehabilitation services.

 Nearby Hospitals